vgdata/OPTM_MLpipelineAzure/README.md

 **The given dataset contains marketing data of a bank and the sample dataset is provided by Azure at: https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv

-Best Performing Model: In this given dataset, the best performing model was VotingEnsemble (using Auto ML) with the accuracy of 0.9170, which is better than the the logistic regression model (using hyperdrive) with 0.911
+**Best Performing Model**: In this given dataset, the best performing model was VotingEnsemble (using Auto ML) with the accuracy of 0.9170, which is better than the the logistic regression model (using hyperdrive) with 0.911

 ## Scikit-learn Pipeline